 The current building in Toorak Road, South Yarra, is a splendid, ornate building often referred to as the “Cathedral Synagogue” of Melbourne.

-MHC publishes the high-quality glossy magazine, Destiny, on a quarterly basis, regularly runs Bar-Mitzvah and Bat-Mitzvah classes, and a Rabbinical Shiur, and has also variably run Lecture series and other cultural and sporting events.
+MHC publishes the high-quality glossy magazine, Destiny, on a twice yearly basis, regularly runs Bar-Mitzvah and Bat-Mitzvah classes, and a Rabbinical Shiur, and has also variably run Lecture series and other cultural and sporting events.

 Its membership is diverse, spanning families of many generations’ standing with descendants of its earliest members and leaders, through the post-war migration and newer generations, and with a wide occupation base, including business people, a broad spectrum of professionals, students, and retired members.

 Its intrinsic beauty and grandeur, its proximity to St Kilda Road, with its increasing residential profile, and the central business district for those who work there or stay in hotels there or nearby as tourists, as well as the south-eastern suburbs, in which much of the Jewish community resides, make it an attractive and logistical choice for membership and attendance.